PharmEasy Blog

 Introduction

-Dengue fever is a mosquito-borne viral illness commonly seen in tropical and subtropical regions.
-It is caused by the dengue virus, which is transmitted primarily by the Aedes aegypti mosquito.
-These mosquitoes are most active during the early morning and late afternoon hours and are known as day-biting mosquitoes1
+Dengue fever is a mosquito-borne viral infection commonly seen in tropical and subtropical regions.
+It is caused by the dengue virus, which is transmitted primarily by the bite of infected Aedes aegypti mosquitoes.
+These mosquitoes are most active during the early morning and late afternoon, although they may bite throughout the day1

-Dengue spreads when a mosquito bites a person infected with dengue and then transmits the virus to another person through subsequent bites.
+Dengue can occur when an infected mosquito bites a person infected with dengue and then transmits the virus to another person through subsequent bites.
 The disease can cause a range of symptoms such as high fever (up to 104°F), intense joint and muscle pain, pain behind the eyes, nausea, vomiting, severe headaches, and fatigue1,2

 Dengue progresses through three phases: